Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

   •	Clone or download the 'FinalProject.ipynb' file from Github onto your local drive
   •	Open the Jupyter Notebook file in your browser using CMDER
-  •	Use Restart and run all re-run the entire code in the notebook
+  •	Use 'Restart and Run All' in the 'Kernel' tab in Jupyter Notebook re-run the entire code
-  •	Hold 'Shift' + 'Enter' to run/test code in individual code cells in a Jupyter Notebook with a .ipynb extension
+  •	Hold 'Shift' + 'Enter' to run/test code in individual code cells in a Jupyter Notebook
-  •	Check output against expected output

 **Libraries and Modules**